gadadhardasa/Bhakta-Training/README.md

-# BHAKTA-TRAINING - THE VALUE OF LIFE -
+#BHAKTA-TRAINING - THE VALUE OF LIFE
 Bringing A Revolution In The Hearts and Consiousness Of The Students

 #PROJECT #1: BGKIDS LEARNING MODULES
-#ABOUT: Educational Trining Project For Building Character of Our Children.
+#ABOUT: Educational Trining Project For Building Character and Spiritual Counsciousness of Our Children.

-MAIN TASK: BGKids Curriculum & Learning Module Development
+#MAIN TASK: BGKids Curriculum & Learning Module Development

 PROJECT COLABORATION GUIDE
 ==========================